StrangeJay/-ExamProCo-aws-bootcamp-cruddur-2023/journal/week4.md

 - I ran this command in my terminal.

 ---
-#### Easing the DB processes,
+#### Automating the DB processes,
 - I created a new folder in the backend directory called **"bin"**. *Bin stands for Binary.
 This is where i'll save all my bash scripts*.
 Inside the bin directory i'll  create 3 files named **"db-create"**, **"db-drop"**, **"db-schema-load"**.

 - I opened the [db-drop file](https://github.com/StrangeJay/aws-bootcamp-cruddur-2023/blob/main/backend-flask/bin/db-drop), found out where bash is in my terminal and used it to add my SHEBANG.
   ![whereis bash](https://user-images.githubusercontent.com/105195327/226778748-1b9e7f44-19f2-4c01-b200-f4818bf55a49.png)

-- I want to create a script that would allow me drop the database easily, the created bin files do not have execute permission so i have to give it to them by running "chmod u+x bin/db-create", "chmod u+x bin/db-drop", "chmod u+x bin/db-schema-drop"
+- I want to create a script that would allow me drop the database easily, the created bin files do not have execute permission so i have to give it to them by running "chmod u+x bin/db-create", "chmod u+x bin/db-drop", "chmod u+x bin/db-schema-load"
 ![bin files with permission](https://user-images.githubusercontent.com/105195327/226778877-b04dca40-aebf-42ee-89cc-d93d50ab764b.png)

 - I copied the line of code below to my [**db-drop**](https://github.com/StrangeJay/aws-bootcamp-cruddur-2023/blob/main/backend-flask/bin/db-drop) file